-${\rm C}$ g) Financial Assets - Receivable towards the concession arrangement from the grantor
+${ m <\,g)}$ Financial Assets - Receivable towards the concession arrangement from the grantor

-< When the arrangement has a contractual right to receive cash or other financial asset from the graptic soper means the concession carrangement (in the form of grants) during the construction period or otherwise, such a right, to the extent eligible, is recorded as financial ${\zeta}$ asset in accordance with Ind AS 109 "Financial Instruments," at amortized cost.
+€ When the arrangement has a contractual right to receive cash or other financial asset from the #gaotoc.sopce@cally towards the concession carrangement (in the form of grants) during the construction period or otherwise, such a right, to the extent eligible, is recorded as financial $\zeta$ asset in accordance with Ind AS 109 "Financial Instruments," at amortized cost.

-(h) Taxes

-< Tax expense comprises current and deferred tax.

-Current income tax is measured at the amount expected to be paid to the tax authorities in accordance with the Income Tax Act, 1961.

-< Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities.
-The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date.

-Current income tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in other comprehensive c income or in equity).
+- Tax expense comprises current and deferred tax. - Current income tax is measured at the amount expected to be paid to the tax authorities in accordance with the income Tax Act, 1961. - < Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities. /The tax rates and tax laws used to compute the amount are those that are enacted or substantively enacted, at the reporting date. - Current income tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in other comprehensive income or in equity).
 Current tax items are recognised in correlation to the underlying transaction either in OCI or directly in equity.
-Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are (subject to interpretation and establishes provisions where appropriate.

-CDeferred tax is provided using the liability method on temporary differences between the tax bases of assets and liabilities and their ${\varsigma}$ carrying amounts for financial reporting purposes at the reporting date.

-C Deferred tax assets and liabilities are measured at the tax rates that are expected to apply in the year when the asset is realised or the cliability is settled after tax holiday period, based on tax rates (and tax laws) that have been enacted or substantively enacted at the c of unused tax losses.
-Deferred tax assets are recognised to the extent that it is probable that taxable profit will be available against which < the deductible temporary differences, and the carry forward of unused tax credits and unused tax losses can be utilised.

-< Deferred tax assets are recognised for all deductible temporary differences, the carry forward of unused tax credits and any carry forward

-The carrying amount of deferred tax assets is reviewed at each reporting date and reduced to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilised.

-< Unrecognised deferred tax assets are re-assessed at each reporting date and are recognised to the extent that it has become probable that ${\rm f}$ future taxable profits will allow the deferred tax asset to be recovered.

-Deferred tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in other comprehensive income or ( in equity).

-C Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.
+Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are (subject to interpretation and establishes provisions where appropriate. - © Deferred tax is provided using the liability method on temporary differences between the tax bases of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date. - © Deferred tax assets and liabilities are measured at the tax rates that are expected to apply in the year when the asset is realised or the cliability is settled after tax holiday period, based on tax rates (and tax laws) that have been enacted or substantively enacted at the - Compared tax assets are recognised for all deductible temporary differences, the carry forward of unused tax credits and any carry forward c of unused tax losses.
+Deferred tax assets are recognised to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carry forward of unused tax credits and unused tax losses can be utilised. - The carrying amount of deferred tax assets is reviewed at each reporting date and reduced to the extent that it is no longer probable that - sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilised. - Unrecognised deferred tax assets are re-assessed at each reporting date and are recognised to the extent that it has become probable that - $\varsigma$ future taxable profits will allow the deferred tax asset to be recovered. - Deferred tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in other comprehensive income or - / Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax ${}^{\mathrm{f}}$ liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.

-< i) Borrowing costs
+(i) Borrowing costs

-6 Borrowing Cost includes interest and amortization of ancillary costs incurred in connection with the arrangement of borrowings.
-Borrowing costs directly attributable to the acquisition. construction or production of an asset that necessarily takes a substantial period of time to cget ready for its intended use or sale are capitalized as part of the cost of the respective asset.
+Borrowing Cost includes interest and amortization of ancillary costs incurred in connection with the arrangement of borrowings.
+Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to eget ready for its intended use or sale are capitalized as part of the cost of the respective asset.
 All other borrowing costs are expensed in (the period they occur.